COMPUTER BLOCKED removal instructions

-"COMPUTER BLOCKED" is a fake error message displayed by a malicious website, which users often visit inadvertently - they are redirected by various potentially unwanted programs (PUPs).
+"COMPUTER BLOCKED" is a fake error message displayed by a malicious website that users often visit inadvertently - they are redirected by various potentially unwanted programs (PUPs).
 These applications infiltrate systems without consent (the "bundling" method).
-PUPs also deliver intrusive online advertisements and continually record various user-system information.
+PUPs deliver intrusive online advertisements and continually record user-system information.

 How did adware install on my computer?

 PUPs are distributed using a deceptive marketing method called "bundling" - stealth installation of third party software with regular (mostly free) applications.
 Developers know that users often rush the download/installation processes and skip steps.
 Therefore, they hide PUPs within the "Custom/Advanced" settings.
 By skipping this section, many users expose their systems to risk of various infections and compromise their privacy.

 How to avoid installation of potentially unwanted applications?

 There are two simple steps you should take to prevent system infiltration by PUPs.
 Firstly, choose the "Custom/Advanced" settings and carefully analyze each step.
 Secondly, decline offers to download/install additional applications and cancel those already included.
 The key to computer safety is caution.

 Another variant of this 'tech support' scam (scammers use the 18883373426 telephone number):

 Text presented within "COMPUTER BLOCKED" pop-up:

 Windows Firewall has detected some suspicious activity from your IP address and network connection has been blocked temporarily.

 To get it unblocked you need to call on Microsoft Technical Support Desk.